1. Here's how

 - External Link: Adobe Photoshop Help: Create and edit alpha channel masks

-You can skip step 1.1-1.3 if you don't need to add a transparency mask.
+You can skip step 1.1-1.3 if you do not need to add a transparency mask.

 1.2: Then paint the Alpha Channel with grayscale tones.
 A pure black color will be fully transparent in Lumion and a pure white color will not be transparent at all.
 Grayscale tones will be more or less transparent depending on how close they are to pure black and pure white:

 1.3: Once you've added the Transparency mask to the Alpha Channel of the texture, please click on the link below to see how to save it to a 32-bit Color Map (Diffuse) texture in TGA, BMP or TIFF format.